HARIKRISHNAN-M-S/mt-dashboard/README.md

 # React + Vite

+##To run this file   npm run dev

+##this is fully responsive dashboard  due to the time limit i couldn't add more functions
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: